top of page

 India international Centre.

-Vijeta Kumar, writer and teacher.
+Vijeta Kumar, writer, critic and teacher.

 transform everything!